 ''Erin Brockovich'' is a 2000 film directed by Creator/StevenSoderbergh and starring Creator/JuliaRoberts in the title role.

 Erin Brockovich is a single mother without a job and with thousands of dollars in hospital bills from a car accident she was in (and unsuccessfully sued the other driver to pay).
 Desperate, she persuades her lawyer to take her on as a legal assistant.
 While everyone else is very professional, Brockovich dresses trashily and is rather crude.
-Then one day, she begins to investigate the Pacific Gas & Electric Company and discovers they're dumping toxic waste into the water supply of Hinkley, California.
+Then one day, she begins to investigate the Pacific Gas & Electric Company and discovers they're dumping toxic waste into the water supply of Hinkley, California (about 125 miles northwest of Los Angeles by Interstate).
 By using her...[[IHaveBoobsYouMustObey considerable assets]]...she begins a legal battle that would end up the largest class action lawsuit in American history.
 Yes, this is BasedOnATrueStory, and Erin Brockovich is a real woman.
-She gets a cameo as a waitress in a GreasySpoon restaurant.
+She gets a cameo as a waitress in a GreasySpoon restaurant (and, in a cute little bit of irony, her name tag reads "Julia").

 The film was nominated for five Oscars, but won only one: Creator/JuliaRoberts' only Oscar win for Best Actress.
 AFI lauded Erin as one of its "Heroes" (#31), and the film as one its most inspirational (#73).